 Why Botswana

 Botswana is widely regarded as having some of the best wilderness and wildlife areas on the African continent.
 With a full 38% of it’s total land area devoted to national parks, reserves and wildlife management areas-for the most part unfenced, allowing animals to roam wild and free.
-A travel through many parts of the country has the feeling of moving though an immense nature wonderland.
+A travel through many parts of the country has the feeling of moving through an immense nature wonderland.

 Botswana is consistently voted best safari destination, and there are very good reasons for that.
 A safari destination isn’t just about the wildlife, but other factors like, political and economic stability which in turn creates a viable civil society, where peace and stability thrives.
 Just recently, Botswana was voted the safest country in Africa and was seventh in the world, in 2020.